Looking for some outdoor adventures this winter? Find out the best places for winter hikes in the USA worth doing.

 While Rocky Mountain may be an extremely popular summer destination, there’s absolutely no reason you shouldn’t visit this enchanting national park during the winter months.

-Recommended hike in Rocky Mountain National Park: The Emerald Lake Hike is an easy, relatively short (3 miles) hike that will have you touching base at three of the most iconic lakes in the park: Emerald Lake, Nymph Lake, and Dream Lake.
+Recommended hike in Rocky Mountain National Park: The Emerald Lake Hike is an easy, relatively short (3 miles) round trip hike that will have you touching base at three of the most iconic lakes in the park: Emerald Lake, Nymph Lake, and Dream Lake.

 4. Death Valley National Park, California

-Despite its somewhat morbid name, Death Valley brims with life and colors, and hitting its trails means stumbling across eerie-looking trees, hills and rocks splashed with colors, and enormous salt flats are far as the eye can see.
+Despite its somewhat morbid name, Death Valley brims with life and colors, and hitting its desert trails means stumbling across eerie-looking trees, hills and rocks splashed with colors, and enormous salt flats are far as the eye can see.

 As you hike through the golden sandstone canyon, you’ll stumble across the badlands of the Amargosa Mountains, tight canyon walls, and landscapes so special you’ll have to double-check you’re actually on planet Earth!